About Cultural Studies

 What is Cultural Studies?

-As a new discipline, Cultural Studies includes the analysis of a wide range of works including literature, film, art, popular culture, commodity and media culture, the social and political “text” of a particular way of life, and intellectual and socio-cultural movements as well as other living forms of social practice.
-Informed by critical theories and contextual analyses, Cultural Studies examines the changing relationship between culture, society, history, politics and technology in the contemporary world.
-Cultural Studies allows us to understand the key problems of human creativity, social ideology and cultural consumption in the contexts of local history and global transformation.
-All these forces will be pivotal in the development of our cultural imagination, cultural education and cultural policies in the years ahead.
+As a new and inventive discipline, Cultural Studies is a truly interdisciplinary subject that excels in a wide range of works, including class, labour, gender, sexuality, literature, popular culture, sustainability, commons and digital media, and intellectual and socio-cultural movements as well as alternative forms of social praxis.
+Informed by critical theories and contextual analyses, Cultural Studies examines the changing relationship between culture, society, history, politics, and technology in the contemporary world.
+Cultural Studies allow us to understand the critical problems of discourse and ideology, production and consumption, and alternatives in local history and global transformation contexts.
+All these forces will be pivotal in the development of our cultural imagination, cultural education, and cultural policies in the years ahead.